-Led by TTI founder Dr. Eli Green, our Training-of-Trainers (TOT) is a three day professional development course for educators, trainers and facilitators who are interested in teaching transgender content to cisgender adults and want to connect with others who are doing this work!
+Led by TTI founder Dr. Eli Green, our Training-of-Trainers (TOT) is a 3 day in person / 4 day online professional development course for educators, trainers and facilitators who are interested in teaching transgender content to cisgender adults and want to connect with others who are doing this work!

 What Our TOT Alums Have Said About Their Experience:

 "This is a perfect training for anyone who is doing this type of work.
 I met folks who were established trainers, prospective trainers, or who were casually educating their peers/colleagues.
 I think everyone was able to learn and practice valuable and practical skills.
 I would consider TTI TOT the gold standard."

 "The TTI TOT was an incredible training experience.
 While I have been in facilitator trainings before, I have never been in a workshop as impactful or useful as the TOT.
 I truly feel that my capacity and confidence to continue my work as a facilitator have vastly grown, as have my connections to other folx doing this work.
 Thanks much to Eli and team!!"